 - It will increase the effectiveness of stewardship processes

 - Fall fires reduce the amount of time that vegetation takes to turn green in the spring

 - Spring fires remove over-wintered debris and the sites green up faster

 Interested in what prescribed fires can do for your site?
 Call us!

 We understand the importance of finding the right company to perform your controlled burn.
 That is why we are clear on our expertise, certifications, insurance, and safety precautions so that you can feel confident that you are making the right choice when choosing us.

-Our company proudly serves the Greater Chicago, IL area, including Lake Forest, Barrington, and Naperville.
-We also serve areas in surrounding states like Indiana, Michigan, Wisconsin, and Iowa.
 If you are interested in the benefits of prescribed fires for your land, give us a call at (815) 495-2300.
 We are more than happy to answer your questions.